Women in Opus Dei: Organizational position

+In the context of Opus Dei's approach in Central America in the 1990s, a survey of Central American non-governmental organizations found that 80% said "it did not represent the needs or aspirations of women in their countries" and 51% said that "it kept women in a subordinate position".

+In an academic book about patriarchy, Diane Dougherty wrote that Opus Dei's teachings promote gender discrimination, and that conservative members of Opus Dei in political office have used their positions to limit the rights of women.

+Founder Josemaría Escrivá

-Critics also object to some of Escriva's teachings on women.
+Critics object to some of founder Josemaría Escrivá's teachings on women.
 He once wrote, "Wives, you should ask yourself whether you are not forgetting a little about your appearance.
 Your duty is, and will always be, to take as good care of your appearance as you did before you were married—and it is a duty of justice."
 Escriva similarly stated that "Women needn't be scholars—it's enough for them to be prudent."